PREPARE AND PREVENT

 Wipes, hand sanitizer, masks, and other sanitizing preventive supplies are still available for the district churches from the District's Disaster Relief Ministry.
 Contact Ministry Leader, Rev. Ernest Polk.

-How are quarantine and isolation different during COVID-19?
+How are quarantine and isolation different during COVID-19 and it's variants?

-• A link is provided below for you to check the latest information from the CDC and State of Tennessee.
+Click on the link below for additional information from the State of Tennessee.

 Continue to check back regularly to this page for updates.